-- Combustion of coal in power plants - Combustion of coal in other plants (including district heating) - Combustion of coal, petroleum coke and industrial waste in cement industry. - Combustion of petroleum coke in other sectors than cement industry. - Combustion of residual oil in power plants. - Combustion of residual oil in refineries. - Combustion of residual oil in other plants. - Combustion of gas oil. - Combustion of orimulsion. - Waste incineration in CHP plants. - Waste incineration in district heating and other plants.
+- Combustion of coal in power plants - Combustion of coal in other plants (including district heating) - Combustion of coal in food industry - Combustion of coal, petroleum coke and industrial waste in cement industry. - Combustion of BKB in residential and industrial plants - Combustion of coke oven coke in power plants - Combustion of coke oven coke in residential and industrial plants - Combustion of petroleum coke in other sectors than cement industry. - Combustion of residual oil in power plants. - Combustion of residual oil in refineries. - Combustion of residual oil in other plants. - Combustion of gas oil. - Combustion of orimulsion. - Waste incineration in CHP plants. - Waste incineration in district heating and other plants.

-12 And former editions of the EEA Guidebook.
+&lt;sup>12 And EEA Guidebook (2019) or former editions of the EEA Guidebook.

-Table 3.2.24 SO2 emission factors and references, 2017.
+Table 3.2.24 SO2 emission factors and references, 2018.